CERNDocumentServer/cds-ils/CONTRIBUTING.rst

       $ git clone git@github.com:your_name_here/cds-ils.git

 3. Install your local copy.
-Assuming you have
-   `pipenv <https://docs.pipenv.org/install/#installing-pipenv>`_, installed, this is how you set up your fork for local development:
+Create a Python virtualenv and then install:

    .. code-block:: console

       $ cd cds-ils/
-      $ pipenv run install -e .[all]
+      $ pip install -e .[all]

 4. Create a branch for local development: